How to track business expenses, what expenses are, and why it's important to keep track of business expenses.

 “How are you really doing?” isn’t just a question we (try to) answer in therapy.
 It’s also one that you need to ask yourself as a business owner—especially when it comes to finances.
 The good news?
 Finding out the answer is pretty easy.

-• Review and categorize your business expenses regularly
+• Log and categorize expenses consistently

 • Keep things separate: Have a dedicated business bank account and card.